OpenElements/BenchScape/README.md

 The server is defined by the jar in the `jmh-store/target/` folder of the repo.
 Swagger-UI for the instance can be found at https://benchscape.azurewebsites.net/swagger-ui/index.html

+The frontend of the `main` branch is deployed to Microsoft Azure.
+Any change on the main branch will trigger an update to Azure.
+The frontend of the app can be found at https://proud-desert-0b7815310.3.azurestaticapps.net The workflow is defined by the `deploy-main-frontend-to-azure.yml` GitHub Action.

 ## Azure deployment for PRs

 The branch of a PR will not automatically deployed to Azure to save costs.